dsoprea/go-s2/README.md

 ## Overview

-This is a very simple tool that prints the S2 cell-ID in binary for a given latitude/longitude pair.
+A very simple tool that prints the S2 cell-ID, in binary, for a given latitude/longitude pair.

 ## Usage